 European Commission president José Manuel Barroso recognizes that austerity has “reached its limits” and urges “proper measures for growth,” if combined with what he describes as an “indispensable correction in public finances.”

 German chancellor Angela Merkel similarly told a news conference in Berlin this week, “Solid public finances are a precondition for growth.”

 She believes it is a “misconception” to consider the two at odds and stressed the importance of structural market reforms to improve the competitiveness of Mediterranean Europe.

-Whereas Greece, Ireland and Portugal are forced to liberalize their economies in exchange for international financial aid, France and Italy have been able to largely avoid making economic adjustments that should improve their growth prospects.
+Whereas Greece, Ireland and Portugal are forced to liberalize their economies in exchange for international financial aid, France and Italy have been able to largely avoid making economic adjustments that would improve their growth prospects.

 In both countries, businesses and labor are more heavily regulated than in Germany.
 Corporate taxes are higher.
-In Italy, it costs more than the average annual income to start a business while it can take up to two hundred days to complete the necessary licensing requirements.
+In Italy, it costs more than the average annual income to start a business and it can take up to 200 days to complete the necessary licensing requirements.

-Labor market reforms introduced by Italy’s former prime minister Mario Monti that would have made it easier for firms to hire and fire workers were initially delayed, then watered down under pressure from Letta’s left-wing party and its trade union allies.
+Labor reforms introduced by Italy’s former prime minister, Mario Monti, would have made it easier for firms to hire and fire workers, but they were initially delayed, then watered down under pressure from Letta’s left-wing party and its trade union allies.

 Monti’s attempts to lift professional restrictions on lawyers, pharmacists and taxi drivers also failed.